tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 - At the very top level, the line 0 environment, before your program has even started to run, there is the `Object` fundamental object.
 - This is not only an object but also a function with a lot of fundamental utilities, so serves as a namespace with a bunch of methods.
 - Also in the line 0 environment, there is an object which is probably the most important in all of JavaScript, but it doesn't have a name.
-- We name it referring to what points at it.
+- We name it by referring to what points at it.
 - There is a property on the `Object` function that points to the unnamed object.
 That property is `prototype`: [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object).
 - It has a lot of important utilities, and all non-primitives descend from `Object.prototype`.
 - There is one other thing that exists in the line 0 environment; a property that points from `Object.prototype` back to `Object`.